3DGTN: 3D Dual-Attention GLocal Transformer Network for Point Cloud Classification and Segmentation: 3D Dual-attention GLocal Transformer

-Our GFL block contained two kinds of self-attention mechanisms: Point-wise Self-Attention (PSA), and Channel-wise Self-Attention (CSA).
-PSA was utilized to establish the spatial relationship among points and model long-range context dependencies, which has been commonly used in 3D Transformer methods \cite{guo2021pct, lu20223dctn, yan2020pointasnl}.
-Moreover, to leverage all the local information extracted from the LFA block, we presented a new point-wise self-attention mechanism, PPSA.
-CSA was utilized to measure the correlation among different feature channels.
-It was able to improve context information modeling by highlighting the role of interaction across various channels, which has been proven effective in \cite{han2022dual, qiu2021geometric}.
+Our GFL block contains two kinds of self-attention mechanisms: PPSA and CSA.
+PPSA, as a novel point-wise self-attention mechanism, is proposed to fuse the global features and local neighborhood information extracted from the LFA block for better GLocal feature learning.
+CSA is utilized to measure the correlation among different feature channels.
+It is able to improve context information modeling by highlighting the role of interaction across various channels.
 A detailed introduction to these two mechanisms is as follows.

-\textbf{Point-Patch Self-Attention (PPSA).} In this subsection, we presented a new point-wise self-attention mechanism, PPSA, which was designed to not only utilize the sampling points but also leverage their neighborhood (patch) information for global feature learning.
-As shown in Fig. \ref{fig:PSA}, the aggregated features $F_{L}=\left\{ L_{i} \right\}_{i \in s} \in R^{s \times d}$ from the LFA block was taken as input, where $s$ is the number of sampled points in $S$, and $d$ denotes the feature dimension of $F_{L}$.
-We first projected $F_{L}$ into two different feature spaces to generate $Query$, $Key$ matrices:
+\textbf{Point-Patch Self-Attention.} PPSA, as a novel point-wise self-attention mechanism, is designed to not only utilize the sampling points but also leverage their neighborhood (patch) information for GLocal feature learning.
+As shown in Fig. \ref{fig:PSA}, the aggregated features $F_{L}=\left\{ L_{i} \right\}_{i \in s} \in R^{s \times d}$ from the LFA block is taken as input, where $s$ is the number of sampled points in $S$, and $d$ denotes the feature dimension of $F_{L}$.
+We first project $F_{L}$ into two different feature spaces to generate $Query$, $Key$ matrices:

 where $W_{QP}, W_{KP}$ are learnable weight matrices.
 Then, the attention map $M_{P}\in R^{s \times s}$ of PPSA can be formulated as: